willbicks/epigram/docs/structure.md

         - `inmemory` - stores all data in maps in memory, useful for testing.
         - `sqlite` - uses statically-linked sqlite3 library to store data in local database file.

-In addition, each layer depends on the `model` package, which holds all of the structure definitions for objects used throughout the above three tiers.
+In addition, each layer depends on the `model` package, which holds all the structure definitions for objects used throughout the above three tiers.

 The below diagram shows how a `server` implementation utilizes the top level `service` entities, and how each service interacts with others and their repositories in the `storage` package.